Approximate Factor Models for Functional Time Series: Estimation

-In this section, we discuss two approaches on how to implement the information criterion $\mathrm{CR}_T(J,m)$ in practice.
-The main aim is to provide a procedure that is easy to implement by means of existing software.
-Using the theoretical results of Section \ref{sec:estimK}, we propose two solutions: one based on the analytical representation of the expression in \eqref{eq:infCrit}, the other on a graphical representation.
-The numerical implementation of both methods requires the computation of empirical eigenfunctions and eigenvalues using numerical integration.
-The ``fda'' package from \cite{ramsay2009} for R and MATLAB or our accompanying R-package can be used to compute the eigenelements in practice.
+This section details the practical implementation of our estimation method and information criterion.
+Our primary objective is to present a procedure that can be easily executed using existing software.
+Building upon the theoretical foundations established in Section 3, we offer two approaches for implementing the information criterion: one based on the analytical representation of the expression in \eqref{eq:infCrit}, and the other based on a graphical representation.
+Both methods require numerical integration for computing empirical eigenfunctions and eigenvalues.
+Additionally, we provide an estimation and prediction algorithm that outlines how one can execute an empirical analysis of a factor models of functional time series.
+Our accompanying R package facilitates the execution of all proposed steps.